aspro-coder/climate-data-project/README.md

 # Big Data Project for Historical and Real-Time Weather Analysis

-A complete Big Data architecture for historical batch analytics and real-time weather stream processing using:
+A Big Data pipeline for historical batch analytics and real-time weather stream processing using:

 - Apache Spark
 - Hadoop HDFS